mwesterhof/wagtail_formation/docs/docs/installation.md

     ...
 ]
 ```

+Make sure to create missing migrations and run them.

 Forms should be posted through AJAX requests.
 You may implement this yourself, or rely on formation's example
 implementation;